reasoningengine/ZuseOS/README.md

 Add a sigma rule .
 Libertas has hebephrenia .
 Jews don't have themis much larger to others .
 Racism is bad .
 North Korea is not always bad .
 Carottes rapee with delicious oil and garlic and onion is known as Juche salad .
+According to Sefirot , racism is bad .
+I'm not crypto .